 So, this recipe is essentially the same as the one for Candy Apples.. well, aside for the apples, anyway!

-The ingredients and technique for making the candy syrup are the same - it's what you do with it afterwards that makes the difference.
-The techniques described here can also be used to make “Jolly Ranchers” from leftover candy syrup when making candy apples.
+The ingredients and technique for making the candy syrup are mostly the same - it's the addition of citric acid, and what you do with the molten sugar that makes the difference.
+The techniques described here can also be used to make homemade "Jolly Rancher" candies from leftover candy syrup when making candy apples.

 Below: My husband swiped an unscored "row" of warm candy, and shaped it.
 Awww!
 Brownie points for him!